 Jeri Ellsworth: castAR was very similar, a very similar mission.
 So when I left Valve, I actually bought some of the technology from Valve to so castAR which is this projection optics system.
 Back then, virtual reality was really hot and exciting and no one really knew how things were going to shake out.
 We knew that AR was going to be the technology that really brings people together.

 Jeri Ellsworth: So we got in super early and we started this company.
 We actually, we did a Kickstarter on it and we did really well.
 We raised a million dollars on that Kickstarter.
-We shipped some of the units, then we went to Silicone Valley and we raised money from Silicone Valley venture capitalists.
+We shipped some of the units, then we went to Silicon Valley and we raised money from Silicon Valley venture capitalists.
 These venture capitalists were like, “Love what you’re doing but you need to go in a different direction.”
 They encouraged us just to drop what we were doing with the Kickstarter.

 Jeri Ellsworth: I’m super proud of this.
 They probably would’ve been happy if we would’ve just left everyone hanging but I insisted that we refund everyone their money and we went off into this other direction.
 Super valuable lesson that I learned being first time venture backed start up, you have to be strong, you have to have your own vision.
 As soon as you let the investors come in and start bringing their people in, which is what happened, they replaced all our leadership with their people, things went right off the rails immediately.
 They burned through our money and bankrupted the company very quickly.